algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 - The system may not be able to handle complex assembly programs
 - The system takes too long to execute
 - The system may have trouble translating the assembly code into machine code and it can result in an incorrect result
-- The system may not be able to detect major errors for instance: overflow, underflow, division by zero, etc.
+- The system may not be able to detect major errors for instance: overflow, underflow, division by zero, etc

 ## XIII.
 Development Process